 Is it sex?
 Or foreplay?

-If you find it confusing as Clinton did here are some facts to help you figure it out.
+If you find it confusing, here are some facts to help you figure it out.

-# 1- It’s called Oral SEX for a reason, it is sex.
+It’s called Oral SEX for a reason; it is sex.

 We are talking genitals; we are talking sexual feelings and responses.

 Why?
-You are bringing one moist part of the body (the genitals) into contact with another one (the mouth).
-Germs can spread in this environment.
-Herpes (including cold sores).
-Syphilis, gonorrhea and hepatitis B can also be transmitted through unprotected sex.
+You are bringing one moist part of the body (the genitals) into contact with another (the mouth).
+Germs can spread in this environment—Herpes (including cold sores).
+Syphilis, gonorrhea, and hepatitis B can also transfer through unprotected sex.
 Chlamydia, HPV, and HIV can also be passed, but not as likely.
-Herpes is a viral STD so once you contract Herpes it never goes away.
-Medication can control it but you will always be a carrier and thus can spread to others when having unprotected sex.
+Herpes is a viral STD, so once you contract Herpes, it never goes away.
+Medication can control it, but you will always be a carrier and thus can spread to others when having unprotected sex.

-#3- You can say “NO” to oral sex just like any other kind of sex.
+You can say “NO” to oral sex just like any other sex.

-If you are not sure or don’t want to say “NO.”
+If you are unsure or don’t want to say “NO.”

-Of course, the safest way to protect against STD’S is abstinence, means not having sex, including oral sex.
-If you choose not to be abstinence, the next most reliable choice is to use condoms or dental dams.
+Of course, the safest way to protect against STDs is abstinence, which means not having sex, including oral sex.
+However, if you choose not to be abstinent, the next most reliable choice is to use condoms or dental dams.

 For oral sex on a man, cover the penis with a new latex condom each time.
 Don’t fall for the “I won’t come in your mouth,” Thinking that you can only contract an STD if you’re in contact with sperm.
-Note that STDs can be transferred by skin-to-skin contact, genital-to-genital contact, and oral-to-genital contact.
+STDs can transfer by skin-to-skin contact, genital-to-genital contact, and oral-to-genital contact.
 If you are allergic to latex condoms, polyurethane condoms are available.